Pituri

 Pituri, also known as mingkulpa, is a mixture of leaves and wood ash traditionally chewed as a stimulant (or, after extended use, a depressant) by Aboriginal Australians widely across the continent.
 Leaves are gathered from any of several species of native tobacco (Nicotiana) or from at least one distinct population of the species Duboisia hopwoodii.
 Various species of Acacia, Grevillea and Eucalyptus are burned to produce the ash.
-The term "pituri" may also refer to the plants from which the leaves are gathered or from which the ash is made.
-Some authors use the term to refer only to the plant Duboisia hopwoodii and its leaves and any chewing mixture containing its leaves.
+The terms "pituri" and "mingkulpa" may also refer to the plants from which the leaves are gathered or from which the ash is made.
+Some authors use the term, "pituri", to refer only to the plant Duboisia hopwoodii and its leaves and any chewing mixture containing its leaves.

 History

 The earliest record of Aboriginal chewing is found in Joseph Banks's 1770 journal:

 Edmund Kennedy, in his 1847 record of a journey beyond the Barcoo River, described a leaf, tasting strong and hot with the aroma and flavour of tobacco, being chewed by the Aboriginal people.
 Burke and Wills, on their ill-fated 1861 journey through inland Australia, were given food by local Aboriginal people and also "stuff they call bedgery or pedgery" to chew, which Wills found highly intoxicating even in small amounts.
 A report from Western Australia described the smoke from burning pituri leaves being used as an anaesthetic during surgical operations such as circumcision.

 Other nineteenth century reports said chewing pituri made old men seers, induced valour in warfare and allowed Aboriginal people to walk hundreds of kilometres without food or water; and a 1901 report claimed they "will usually give anything they possess for it".
 These reports generated significant curiosity within the local scientific community about the identity of the source plant and the identity of pituri's active chemical constituent.